 ...you don't have any interest in taking part in any of the CTY programs or using any of their other resources,

-Just from the research I did for this article, it seems like there are a bunch of amazing opportunities in all sorts of areas for students and families alike (not that I'm jealous or anything, but past programs have included OVERNIGHT DINOSAURS).
-As far as I can tell, Family Academic Programs are only open to Talent Search participants and their families; however, if I find out that this is wrong I'll update this article accordingly.
+Just from the research I did for this article, it seems like there are a bunch of amazing opportunities in all sorts of areas for students and families alike (not that I'm jealous or anything, but upcoming programs include traveling to Quito and the Galapagos).
+As far as I can tell, Family Academic Programs are open to all students and their families with no score requirements; however, if I find out that this is wrong I'll update this article accordingly.

-In addition to the regional Award Ceremonies, CTY also has an international awards ceremony called the Grand Ceremony, held every year at John Hopkins' Shriver Hall.
-This ceremony recognizes the absolute top scoring students from the Talent Search and includes all students who are part of the Study of Exceptional Talent.
+In addition to the regional Award Ceremonies, CTY also has an international awards ceremony called the Grand Ceremony, and it recognizes students who score two to three grades above Advanced level.

 Who can take part in these summer programs?
 Any students in grades 2-12 who qualify (again, more about qualifying scores in these articles).
 Students in grades 2-4 are only eligible for the day programs, while students in grades 5-12 can do the residential programs.
 The summer programs tend to run from the end of June to the beginning of August, with varying tuition costs depending on the program content and locations.

-CTYOnline provides online courses (including courses you can take at your own pace) year-round to students with "outstanding academic ability."
-If your high school does not have any advanced classes in a particular subject area, they may allow you to take CTYOnline courses for credit.
-Alternatively, some students use CTYOnline courses as a way to prepare for AP, IB, or SAT II tests.
+CTY Online provides online courses (including courses you can take at your own pace) year-round to students with "outstanding academic ability."
+If your high school does not have any advanced classes in a particular subject area, they may allow you to take CTY Online courses for credit.
+Alternatively, some students use CTY Online courses as a way to prepare for AP or IB tests.

-Out of all the programs through CTY at Johns Hopkins, CTYOnline courses are open to the widest age-range of students: from Pre-K students, all the way up to 12th graders.
+CTY Online courses are open to students from 2nd grade all the way up to 12th grade.
 The qualifications, of course, differ depending on age.

-In order to be eligible for the program, exceptional pre-k through 1st graders need to have psychoeducational assessment.
-Students in grades 2-8 who took part in the Talent Search must meet the SAT or ACT score requirements; if they didn't test in time through the Talent Search, they must apply for provisional admission.
+In order to be eligible for the program, students in grades 2-8 who took part in the Talent Search must meet the score requirements for their chosen test; if they didn't test in time through the Talent Search, they must apply for provisional admission.
 Students in grades 9-12 must submit official score reports for the SAT, ACT, or PSAT, or go through the Diagnostic and Counseling Center.

 So how much does this cost?
-The application fee is $15 (with an additional $20 charge if you are an international student), and courses range in cost from $310 for the Spanish Reader’s Workshop up to $1370 for something like AP Biology (prices taken from most recent course listing).
-Visit the CTYOnline website to read more about the program and see if you qualify to take CTYOnline courses.
+The application fee is $15 (with an additional $20 charge if you are an international student), and courses range in cost from $150 to $1995.
+Visit the CTY Online website to read more about the program and see if you qualify to take CTY Online courses.

 So what is the SET, exactly?
-SET is a free program that provides counseling, opportunities to interact with other similarly gifted students, access to CTY resources like the Imagine magazine and Cogito.org, and supplemental letters of recommendation for students applying to college or competitive high schools/prep schools.
+SET is a free program that provides counseling, opportunities to interact with other similarly gifted students, access to CTY resources like the SET Precollege Newsletter, and supplemental letters of recommendation for students applying to college or competitive high schools/prep schools.

-That was maybe not one of my better reverse-engineered-anagrams, but more important than my failed anagramming: I've made up a list of helpful hints to boost your chances of getting into CTY's Talent Search and other CTY programs.
+That was maybe not one of my better reverse-engineered-acronyms, but more important than my failed acronym-ing: I've made up a list of helpful hints to boost your chances of getting into CTY's Talent Search and other CTY programs.